yichizhang/LazyCocoa/README.md

 myBlackColor backgroundColor
 ```

 Then you press update button.
-It generates UIColor category files for you:
+It generates UIColor category files for you.
+The above settings file would give you UIColor class methods like:

 ```
 + (UIColor *)defaultColor {